 Add Q&A elements

 Using the rectangle tool, draw out the rectangle to the desired width and height of the FAQ card.
 Using the text tool, add a left aligned text on top of the rectangle.
-Using the text controls in the property inspector, set the text field type to auto-height text so that the text box will expand vertically as text gets longer.
+Using the text controls in the Properties Inspector, set the text field type to auto-height text so that the text box will expand vertically as text gets longer.

 Next, using a plugin like Icons for Design, or a custom icon set, add in a chevron arrow to the right side of the rectangle, and position it so it points to the right.
 To ensure a consistent width and height, group the icon with a transparent square object.